Financial-Times/o-ads/docs/SLOT_CONFIG_REFERENCE.md

 ***Note:*** Formats can only be configured via JSON configuration.
 Also once added, they can be used a number of slots alongside the default formats.
 Also the formats are a global configuration, and you cannot define a format per slot and re-use it on other slots.

-Once the advert is loaded, an attribute called `data-o-ads-loaded` will be added to the slot, with the name of the ad format that was actually loaded into the slot.
+Once the ad is loaded, an attribute called `data-o-ads-loaded` will be added to the slot, with the name of the ad format that was actually loaded into the slot.

 #### JSON Configuration
 ```js